hall-n/hall-n.github.io/Thesis/Thesis.md

 Nosco, Peter.
 1996.
 Review of _Review of Breaking Barriers: Travel and the State in Early Modern Japan_, by Constantine Nomikos Vaporis. _The American Historical Review_ 101 (4): 1259–60.

 Oshida Keiko, Yokouchi Norihisa, Okada Tomohide, and Sebata Takahiro.
 2011.
-“Kikōbun yori toraeta kindai kamakura ni okeru kankō keiro oyobi taizai kyoten no seiritsu katei ni kansuru kenkyū” （A Study on the Formation Process of Sightseeing Routes and Staying Points in Early Modern Kamakura, Based on Travelogues）. _Randosukepu kenkyu_ (Landscape Research).
+“Kikōbun yori toraeta kindai kamakura ni okeru kankō keiro oyobi taizai kyoten no seiritsu katei ni kansuru kenkyū” (A Study on the Formation Process of Sightseeing Routes and Staying Points in Early Modern Kamakura, Based on Travelogues). _Randosukepu kenkyu_ (Landscape Research).
 74 (5): 431–36.

 Paramore, Kiri.
 2012.
 “The Nationalization of Confucianism: Academism, Examinations, and Bureaucratic Governance in the Late Tokugawa State.” _The Journal of Japanese Studies_ 38 (1): 25–53.